hitrace/hitrace.github.io/hitrace/step_6.md

 > Recall the numbers of nucleotides reactive in _GAGUA_ to DMS [2], CMCT [1], and SHAPE [5] are different.
 This information helps normalization step to scale up the profiles properly (by averaging among the right number of reactive nucleotides within _GAGUA_).

-To better clarify the confusing indices and rearrangments, please read the following illustration:
+To better clarify the confusing indices and rearrangments, please read this [illustration](/hitrace/res/pfl_1D_rx_matrix.png).

 <hr/>